 Lean Production removes the heavy cost of excess inventory seen in Mass Production.
 It creates a product quality control responsibility on the operator of every process and, above all. results in the elimination of buried defects.

 Lean Production builds a product based on a customer order.
-Build to order, rather than, build to stock decreases the cost of overproduction, a Lean Six Sigma Waste.
-Lean Production facilitates rapid problem resolution.
-It allows a holistic look at the assembly line.
-It allows you to determine the critical path process and most importantly, points you to where performance improvement is most needed.
-Lean Production facilitates Just-In-Time.
+Build to order, rather than, build to stock, decreases the cost of overproduction, a Lean Six Sigma Waste.
+Consequently facilitate rapid problem resolution.
+Firstly it gives a holistic look at the assembly line.
+It allows determination of the critical path process and, points you to where performance improvement is most needed.
+For example Lean Production facilitates Just-In-Time.
 Toyota’s suppliers make deliveries every two hours.
-That means that Toyota is only paying for two hours worth of inventory.
-Lean Production also uses a pull methodology that has been determined to be faster than a push methodology.
+Subsequently that means that Toyota is only paying for two hours worth of inventory.
+Use a pull methodology, that is faster than a push methodology.
 With Lean Production flow is the goal.
 That means that when one process just finishes the next process is just available to start work.

 Transform From Mass Production to Lean Production

 Finally, this video shows how you can move from a Mass Production system to Building Your Lean Production System.
-How fast you build your Lean Production System is just based upon your capacity to change.
+How fast you build your new System is just based upon your capacity to change.
 Review the video and march into the future:

 Lean Production Requirements

 Lean Production has some special requirements also.
-It’s important to level production to smooth manufacturing.
+It’s important to level production to smooth customer orders.
 You also design your assembly line to minimize the impact of stoppages to rectify problems.

 Other Capabilities Lean Production Allows:

 The Lean Production System is Continuously Improved.
 This means your assembly line is constantly increasing capability.
 Consequently, this means you continuously leave your competitors behind.
 This leads to a competitive advantage.
 Continually improving is what Toyota uses to stay ahead of their competitors.
 This webpage explains the most powerful Continuous Improvement Program: